Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Numerical solution to Kohn-Sham SDFT (KS-SDFT) equations for and as a function of

-The variation of the energy functional given in Eq. (\ref{eq:LDA}) with normalization constraints, leads to Euler-Lagrange equations defining the spin up, $\psi_{+}$, and the spin down, $\psi_{-}$, KS-SDFT orbital solutions as a function of exchange strength $\alpha$.
-In this section we outline the finite element methods (FEM) \cite{braess2001finite, brenner2008mathematical} we used to produce numerical solutions to these equations and determine their stability.
-These solutions, characterized by the symmetry of the orbital functions and their localization within the molecular framework, were used to explore the transitions between the regions of stability identified by the theorems in Sections \ref{sec:small} and \ref{sec:large}.
-In the process of generating these numerical solutions additional stable solution to the Euler Lagrange equations are identified and their stationary character validated via Hessian analysis (see appendix).
-These may have important consequences for the application of Kohn-Sham methods but were not analyzed above.
+The variation of the energy functional given in Eq. (\ref{eq:LDA}) with normalization constraints, leads to Euler-Lagrange equations defining the spin up, $\psi_{+}$, and the spin down, $\psi_{-}$, KS-SDFT orbital solutions as a function of exchange strength $\alpha$ {and the internuclear bond length, $2R$}.
+In this section we outline the finite element methods (FEM) \cite{braess2001finite, brenner2008mathematical, HoudongThesis} we used to produce numerical solutions to these equations and determine their stability.
+These solutions, characterized by the symmetry of the orbital functions and their localization within the molecular framework, were used to explore the transitions between the regions of stability identified by the theorems in Sections \ref{sec:small} and \ref{sec:large}. {In the process of generating numerically stable solutions to the Euler Lagrange equations several new classes of solutions were identified.
+These may have important consequences for the application of Kohn-Sham methods but were not analyzed in Sections \ref{sec:small} and \ref{sec:large}.
+The stability and stationary character of the solutions generated with variation in the $R$ parameter are validated via Hessian analysis (see the Appendix)}.

 An important feature of the FEM approach we used is that the expansions of $\psi_-$ and $\psi_+$ in the FEM basis \cite{fenics2012} are not constrained by any preconceived notion as to the nature of the solution as is implicit in the atomic orbital expansion basis of quantum chemistry software \cite{Parr1972,Szabo1989,gauss}.
-This is particularly important in our application because of the forms of the KS solutions to Eq.(\ref{eq:LDA}) as a function of $\alpha$ (e.g. for large $\alpha$) are unknown.
-The details of the numerical problem and the FEM method we developed for its solution are described in more detail in the Appendix.
+This is particularly important in our application because of the form of the KS solutions to (\ref{eq:LDA}) as a function of $\alpha$ (e.g., for large $\alpha$) are unknown.
+The numerical problem and the FEM method we developed for its solution are described in more detail in the Appendix.
 A novel feature of the numerical method we have used is that its time to solution scales linearly with the size of the basis \cite{HoudongThesis}.